-Impairment charges on financial instruments amounted to EUR 69 million, compared with a EUR 107 million release in Q2 2017.
-Despite the continued favourable overall credit quality trend, impairment charges in Q2 2018 included a few new files (predominantly in the healthcare sector).
-Impairment releases in Q2 2017 mainly resulted from an SME model refinement and an IBNI release.
+Impairment charges on financial instruments amounted to EUR 114 million as a result of a number of specific additions, predominantly in healthcare and other sectors.
+Impairment releases in H1 2017 were mainly resulted from an SME model refinement and an IBNI release.